 Liquefied Natural Gas: A Long-standing Presence and Complete Control Over the Entire Value Chain

 The production, transport and processing of liquefied natural gas requires extensive expertise.
 A pioneer in LNG, Total applies an integrated approach to the way in which it runs and develops its business across all sectors: exploration, marketing, production, liquefaction, transport, trading or regasification.
 Today, the Group is the second-largest private global LNG player, with an overall portfolio of around 40 million tons per year by 2020 and a global market share of 10%.

 Total’s integrated strategy relies on a global presence to satisfy demand in all major markets and particularly in Asia.
 The Group therefore maintains a presence in all the main LNG production regions: currently, the Middle East, Africa, Europe, Asia and Australia, Russia, and the United States.
 The boom experienced by the LNG industry must be accompanied by complete control over industrial and technological risks.
 The Group’s LNG sites comply with the industry’s highest safety standards.
 Every day, teams of international experts evaluate LNG terminals, inspect transmission infrastructure and monitor LNG carriers.

-A global portfolio and a presence in all markets
+A global 50 MT/year portfolio in 2025 and a presence in all markets

 Upstream: recognized liquefaction processes experience